Do you or your kids have a great imagination?

 One place in New Zealand where it takes little to stimulate it is the “Goblin Forest”.

-Located within the lush rainforest surrounding Mount Egmont you will discover a track abundant in vegetation and holding secret twisted kamahi trunks covered with mosses and ferns.
+Located within the lush rainforest surrounding Mount Taranaki you will discover a track abundant in vegetation and holding secret twisted kamahi trunks covered with mosses and ferns.

 This is the Kamahi Loop Track, a short 600m walk and suitable for all ages.
 15-30 minutes return, dogs are not allowed.
 To reach the walk, from Stratford, follow the signs for Egmont National Park and the track begins just above the Stratford Mountain House, 15km along Pembroke Road.